 You are here

+There are many natural tips out there to help ease the discomfort and unpleasantness of morning sickness.
 Try eating a dry cracker before getting out of bed.
 Avoid rich, high-fat foods.
 If the nausea is worse when you’re hungry, eat frequently, but in small amounts.
-One of the following tried-and-true remedies also may help.
+Stay hydrated and drink ginger or pepermint tea.
+One of the following tried-and-true remedies also may help:

-- Colchicum: You are extremely sensitive to the smell of food and may gag at the very thought of food.
+- Colchicum: You are extremely sensitive to the smell of food and may gag at the very thought of food, particularly the smell of fish and eggs.
 Your nausea can last all day and is worse from motion.
 You want carbonated drinks.
 You prefer to lie with your knees drawn up, since stretching out your legs can cause nausea.

 - Nux vomica: Your nausea is strong, especially in bed on waking, but you’re unable to vomit.
 You are very hungry, but feel worse after eating, with indigestion and cramping.
 You may be irritable and oversensitive to noise and light.